FREQUENTLY ASKED QUESTIONS:

 Q: How did you determine the Head Starts?

 A: We primarily used the WMA Age Grading Calculator that is widely accepted in running.
 This tool will score running performances by taking out any age and gender biases.
 We then made some minor adjustments to aid the youngest runners.
 This was to accommodate for the length of the race.
 We also had to put all runners in start times that were on a one minute intervals.
 Finally we compared our head starts to that of the Dipsea Race for some validation.
-Note: 2018 head starts will be reviewed for any adjustments and announced prior to the race.
+Note: head starts for each year will be reviewed for any adjustments and announced prior to the race.

 Q: Will I get hurt by runners passing?